aabril/trading.bot/Readme.md

 • By default I usually don't use ES6 classes, but sometimes could be benefitials when handling data
 • Since the EventEmitter inheritance (Poller) and request data handling I thought could be convenient

+# Notes for reviewers

+• Once I would get familiarised with the coding structure, Bitfinext API and trading conepts:
+I would rewrite this (quicker) using TDD methodology.